 If you work with people with ADHD, you can't help being amazed by their extraordinary creativity.
-The only shocking thing is that many ADHDers don't even realize how creative they are - it's like their strength is hidden from their view.
+The only shocking thing is that many ADHDers don't even realize how creative they are - it's like their super power is hidden from their view.

 Yet scientific studies show that, on average, people with ADHD really have more creative abilities and ideas than neurotypical people.

-I hope this evidence lets you recognize and acknowledge your ADHD creativity as a true superpower and express it to the fullest.
+I hope this evidence lets you recognize and acknowledge your ADHD creativity as a true super power, make the most of it and express it to the fullest.
 Our increasingly complex world needs our creative solutions!

 The ADHD paradox - why we often don't even recognize our greatest strengths